+No!
 Due to the lack of seeds, they need to be grown in a different way from other vegetables.
 Though it is not mandatory to pre-sprout, or chit, your potatoes will start growing earlier this way.
 Higher yields are guaranteed by using this method.

-Keep the seed of the potatoes at the container base.
+The best way is to keep the seed of the potatoes at the container base.
 After that, you will add 4 inches of soil and a little amount of water.
 The container should be filled with soil as the plants grow until a one-inch gap between the soil and the container’s roof.

-Dark is suitable for sprouting potatoes.
+No!
+But Dark is suitable for sprouting potatoes.
 However, the light should not be introduced until the sprouts begin to appear.
 For “chitting,” sprouts should be approximately half an inch long (1 cm).

 On average, gardeners can expect to harvest five to ten potatoes per plant, assuming all conditions are ideal.
 By planting 0.907 kg of potato seeds, you can grow about 50 pounds of potatoes.

 The yield of a plant depends on how well you take care of it during the growing season and the type of potatoes you have selected.

 We are assuming that everything has been done correctly and your potatoes are ready, now is the time to start digging.
 Seeing them in the open is finally a pleasure.

 No matter if you dig them all together, it’s your choice.
 Or, it’s OK to take them out whenever you need them.

 Families can enjoy harvesting together!
 It will undoubtedly be a hit with kids.
 Digging and getting dirty are among the kid’s favorite activities!